just-the-docs/just-the-docs/docs/addQuestion/typesOfQuestions.md

   This option is suitable when _only one_ option should be chosen.
 Add "other" option cannot be added to dropdown.

-## C) Linear Scale, Multiple Choice Grid, Checkbox Grid
+## C. Linear Scale, Multiple Choice Grid, Checkbox Grid

   These questions types are more advanced.

-### 1.)
-Linear Scale
+### 1. Linear Scale

   This option is suitable when you want your question to be rated on a scale.
 Your scale can start at 0 or 1, and can end on a whole number from 2 to 10.
 You can optionally add a label to each end of the scale to clarify how respondents should answer the question based on their opinion.

-  1a) Enter your question.
+  1a.
+Enter your question.
 An example question: "How much do you like vanilla ice-cream?"

-  1b) Define where your scale will start and end.
+  1b.
+Define where your scale will start and end.
 Click on the little arrow on the right of the number that you want to change.

   The number on the left corresponds to the start of the scale, and the number on the right corresponds to the end.

   ![Linear Scale Scale](https://github.com/kevtrng/Google-Forms-Guide/blob/gh-pages/docs/images/questions/1_linearScale.png?raw=true)

-  1c) This step is optional.
+  1c.
+This step is optional.
 Click on "label" to add a label to your scale.
 It is recommended to add a label so people know what each end of the scale represents.
 For example, 1 is hate, and 5 is love.
 This is what the question should look like when we preview it.

   ![Linear Scale Results](https://github.com/kevtrng/Google-Forms-Guide/blob/gh-pages/docs/images/questions/1_results.png?raw=true)

-### 2.)
-Multiple Choice Grid and Checkbox Grid
+### 2. Multiple Choice Grid and Checkbox Grid

   Grid questions are a quick way to help you ask the same question for series of different items.